killB0x/fast-bool-fun-evaluator/README.md

 We start iterating through the algorithm.
 For the first code which is always when all variables are 0, we do nothing.
 In the second iteration, when a single bit is changed, we flip it in the equation tree and we start a procedure called upward propagation.
 The upward propagation essentially uses the chain of parents of each node to update the entire equation, rather than updating the entire equation.

 During upward propagation, if the current bit is $1$, we add 1 to a counter in the parent called $trueChildren$, which represents the number of children nodes with value $1$.
 Similarly, we subtract $1$ if the node is 0.
 From this we can compute the value of the gate: if $trueChildren$ equals the number of children for an $AND$ gate it is true and if it is greater than 0 for an $OR$ gate, then it is true.
 We check if the value of the parent changes as a result of the changes in the counter.
 If it does, we continue the same process on the parent, otherwise we stop.
+I will refer to this kind of early stop as **propagation halting**.
 The value of the root node of the equation, will be the result.

+The algorithm can easily work with $OR$, $AND$, and $VOT$ gates.
+Implementing unary operators like $NOT$ should also be rather trivial.

 # Complexity